larswik/IFC-Specification/IFC4x3/Properties/p/PlacementType_3Fx8gNev9BdO6QiED3BT8F/Documentation.md

-Type of investigation to install sensors.
+Indicates the purpose of the sensor placement.